cyberark/conjur-api-dotnet/README.md

                 <hostFactoryToken>
 ```

-applianceURL: the applianceURL e.g. https://conjurmaster.myorg.com/
+`applianceURL`: the applianceURL e.g. `https://conjurmaster.myorg.com/`

-applianceCertificatePath: the path and name of the Conjur appliance certificate.
+`applianceCertificatePath`: the path and name of the Conjur appliance certificate.
 The easiest way to get the certifiate is to use the Conjur CLI command `conjur init -u conjurmaster.myorg.com -f .conjurrc`.
 The certificate can be taken from any system you have run the Conjur CLI from.

-accountName: The name of the account in Conjur.
+`accountName`: The name of the account in Conjur.

-username: Username of a user in Conjur.
+`username`: Username of a user in Conjur.
 Alternatively can be a hostname.

-password: Password of a user in Conjur.
+`password`: Password of a user in Conjur.
 Alternatively can be a host apiKey.

-variableId: The name of an existing variable in Conjur that has a value set and for which the `username` has execute permissions.
+`variableId`: The name of an existing variable in Conjur that has a value set and for which the `username` has execute permissions.

-hostFactoryToken: A hostfactory token.
+`hostFactoryToken`: A host factory token.
 The easiest way to get a host factory token for testing is to add a hostfactory to a layer using the Conjur CLI command `conjur hostfactory create` and `conjur hostfactory token create`.
 Take the token returned from that call and pass it as the hostFactoryToken parameter to this example.

 ## Example